Harkness30/Perfomance_TT/README.md

-some initial text
-new scipt run-1
+ new test run from jmeter